 The Leviathan Cross Origin: How Did The Symbol Come to Be?

-One thing should be clarified here; the actual question about the Leviathan cross origin should be “When was it adopted to be used as the Leviathan cross?” as the symbol itself goes back to many centuries ago.
+One thing should be clarified here; the more accurate question about the origin of the Leviathan cross would be “When was it adopted to be used as the Leviathan cross?” as the symbol itself came into existence many centuries ago before it became the Leviathan cross.

-How so?
-Well, the symbol has been being used as the symbol for sulphur in alchemy for a long time before it became the symbol of Satan.
-There are no records indicating a date but it is probably very old as alchemy has existed as a discipline since the ancient times.
+It has been being used as the symbol for sulphur in alchemy for a long time before it became the symbol of Satan.
+There are no records indicating an exact date as to but it is known to be a very old symbol as alchemy has existed as a discipline since the ancient times.

 So, how did the sulphur symbol end up to be the Satan’s cross?

-The symbol became the Leviathan cross , also known as the Satanic cross, Satan’s cross and brimstone cross along with some other names, when Anton LaVey, the founder of the Church of Satan adopted it as the emblem of his church in 1960s.
+The symbol became the Leviathan cross, also known as the Satan’s cross and the brimstone cross, when Anton LaVey, the founder of the Church of Satan adopted it as the emblem of his church in 1960s.

 It should be noted that, there are no accounts in history attributing the said symbol to satanism before LaVey adopted it.